Techie + Gamers

 Shark Tank Appearance

 In 2012, Ryan Custer knew that things had to change.
-For his company to thrive, he knew a considerable amount of capital was needed.
-Thus, he applied to be on Shark Tank and was featured in the finale of season three.
+For the company to thrive, he knew a considerable amount of capital was needed.
+Thus, he applied to be on Shark Tank and featured in the finale of season three.
 Custer came in seeking $150,000 for 30% equity.

 After his introduction, the investors started an entertaining conversation about the definition of cougars.
 When the giggles ended, things got serious and the Sharks lost interest when he revealed his sales. $20,000 per year wasn’t too appealing.

-The Sharks dropped out one by one, believing the company wasn’t capable of making real money.
+Gradually, the Sharks dropped out, believing the company wasn’t capable of making real money.
 The amount of advertising needed to gain market share would be too expensive.
 Sadly Ryan went home without a deal.

 After Shark Tank

-Despite the discouraging comments by the Sharks, Custer attempted to keep his business afloat after the show.
-He even got his energy drink for women to be featured on the MTV Awards in 2010.
+Despite the discouraging comments from the Sharks, Custer attempted to keep his business afloat after the show.
+He even got his energy drink for women featured on the MTV Awards in 2010.

-Unfortunately, it wasn’t enough for Cougar Energy Drink to get enough customers and struggled to get distribution.
-Ryan gave up on the idea and gradually stopped posting on social media.
-After five years in business, he closed the company down in 2014.
+Unfortunately, it wasn’t enough for Cougar Energy Drink and they struggled to get distribution.
+Ryan gave up on the idea and stopped posting on social media.
+After five years, he closed the company down in 2014.
 Cougar Energy Drink made an estimated $100,000 in lifetime sales.

 Share.
 Facebook Twitter